Tudat/tudat/tutorials/tudatFeatures/otherLibraries/inputOutput.rst

    If only the dataMap and file-name are provided, the default KeyType-precision and ValueType-precision (digits10 from "limits" standard library), output directory (Tudat root-path), and delimiter (space) are used.
 If also the outputDirectory is provided an empty file header, a precision of 16 significant digits and a tab as delimiter are used, but these can be user-specified.

 :literal:`writeMatrixToTextFile` (Tudat)
    This function writes data stored in a :literal:`Eigen::Matrix` to a text file.
 The input required are the Matrix itself and the file-name.
+Note that any scalarType and number of rows and collumns can be used.

+Examples
 ~~~~~~~~
 Text file to MatrixXd
 *********************